 If you do travel, take care of your health while away

 If you find yourself in a position where you must travel, consider packing a coronavirus travel kit.
-This should include essentials like hand sanitizer and disinfectant wipes — plus convenient extras like a reusable straw and spare underwear.
+This should include masks and essentials like hand sanitizer and disinfectant wipes — plus convenient extras like a reusable straw and spare underwear.
 Be sure to disinfect all surfaces that you come into contact with, and avoid person-to-person exposure, like shaking hands, as much as possible.